jsk-herman/paper-jsk/content/privacy-policy.md

   about special promotions or offers.
 We might also tell you about new features or products.
 These might be our own offers or products, or third-party offers or products we think you might find interesting.
-Or, for example, posts containing affiliate links & other sponsored posts.
+Or, for example, posts containing affiliate links and other sponsored posts.
 Do note, you will be notified of the nature of the posts when we send you one.
-- **We use information to send you transactional communications**: We might send you emails about the terms & conditions of services between Somraj Saha & you or a subscription.
+- **We use information to send you transactional communications**: We might send you emails about the terms and conditions of services between Je Sian Keith Herman and you or a subscription.

 We use information as otherwise permitted by law.